eth-ait/hci-project-group-4/README.md

 #### Study

-We designed a study and carried it out, then evaluated the data.
+We designed a study, carried it out and presented some of our intermediate results, then evaluated the data.
-The [Detailed Study Report](https://github.com/eth-ait/hci-project-group-4/blob/master/content/detailed_study_report.pdf) contains our hypotheses, the methods we used to checked those and a short summary.
-The [Study Evaluation](https://github.com/eth-ait/hci-project-group-4/blob/master/content/study_evaluation.pdf) shows the result of the study, statistics we extracted out of the data commented on it by us.
+The [Study Evaluation](Deliverables/Study evaluation.pdf) shows the result of the study, statistics we extracted out of the data commented on it by us.
-We attained the data by conducting the tests described in the detailed study report and wrote down the result in an [Evaluation Form](https://docs.google.com/forms/d/1mMPWOriXPx2D7pERDGj-8rZW28IvjL5L10zMLD73cyg/viewform?edit_requested=true).

-#### The data

-The raw data can be seen [here](https://github.com/eth-ait/hci-project-group-4/blob/master/content/excel_raw_study_data.xlsx).
+The [Detailed Study Report](Deliverables/detailed_study_report.pdf) contains our hypotheses, the methods we used to checked those and a short summary.

-### Presentation
+#### Presentation

-We [presented](https://github.com/eth-ait/hci-project-group-4/blob/master/content/study_presentation.pdf) the study to the class and to our stakeholder - Ivan - along with the reports.
+We [presented](Deliverables/study_presentation.pdf) the study to the class and to our stakeholder - Ivan - along with the reports.
 The study provided us with useful insight as to what we needed to prioritise and some concrete things to change; for example some of the buttons in our test prototype had misleading and confusing names for the task they were intended.
 The feedback provided by the user study showed us where the project stands as a whole and gave us a way forward with the project.

+#### Evaluation and Data

+##### Evaluation
+We attained the data by conducting the tests described in the detailed study report and noted down the result in an [Evaluation Form](https://docs.google.com/forms/d/1mMPWOriXPx2D7pERDGj-8rZW28IvjL5L10zMLD73cyg/viewform?edit_requested=true) (or [in pdf form](Deliverables/Evaluation Form - Google Forms.pdf)).

+##### The data

+The raw data can be seen [here](content/excel_raw_study_data.xlsx).

 ## Final design